 Yes.
 The science shows that the vaccine provides better and longer-lasting protection than the defenses your body builds up when you were infected.

 Can I get vaccinated if I am currently sick with COVID-19?

 No. People with COVID-19 — both those who have symptoms and those who do not — should wait to be vaccinated until they have recovered from their illness and are released from isolation by the Health Department.

 Nothing.
-There is no charge or co-pay to be vaccinated.
+There is no charge or co-pay to be vaccinated in NYS.
 However, if you have health insurance or Medicare Part B, bring your card with you to the clinic.

 Yes.
 There is no required interval of time between receiving a COVID-19 vaccine and any other vaccine, such as the flu shot (you may want to consider getting one in each arm rather than both in the same arm).
 The Health Department recommends that everyone age 6 months and older get a flu shot every year.
 Most local pharmacies provide flu vaccines, or contact your primary care provider.